jacobmstein/cs1302-phased-list/README.md

 -->

-* **(100 points) Test Cases**: The bulk of this project will be graded based on at least 50 JUnit test cases, each worth at most 2 points.
+* **(100 points) Test Cases**: The bulk of this project will be graded based on approximately 50 test cases, each worth approximately 2 points.
   This is the same as someone using the classes you wrote based purely on the interface definitions.
 If you implement the interface correctly, then you should pass the associated test cases.

 ### Non-Functional Requirements